SwiftGapple/cse15l-lab-reports/lab2.md

 * The code begin reading the query (start with "?")
 * Split the query in two parts by "=":
 * `String[] keyword = url.getQuery().split("=");`
-* Search the arraylist for matching; if yes, display a message on the website; if not, display another message
+* Search `searchDir` for the keyword; if exists, display a message on the website; if not, display error message

 ---
 # Part 2: Debugging